DevOpsBootcamp/website/source/users-groups-permissions.rst

 .. warning::

     Acting as root is dangerous!
-You can accidentally delete you filesystem, forcing you to completley re-install your OS!  **Type carefully.**
+You can accidentally delete your filesystem, forcing you to completley re-install your OS!  **Type carefully.**